The Chemistry Masters opens doors for you

 Research

 Another feature of the master's program is its strong link with research.
 "Montpellier's research in this field is internationally recognized.
-And it's highly structured: the master's program draws on the excellence of the 4 research institutes** grouped within the Balard chemistry cluster.
+And it's highly structured: the master's program draws on the excellence of the 4 research institutes** grouped together in the Balard chemistry cluster.
 As a result, we have high-performance equipment, with high-tech technical platforms housed on the cluster's brand-new campus ".

 It's hardly surprising, then, that a high proportion of graduates have the ambition to go on to research: 44% of them* take a liking to the university benches, and continue their studies with a doctorate.
 This is a path that enables them to aim for the professions of teacher-researcher, researcher, research engineer...